miladsade96/feip/ReactJS/01-Basics.md

 You can use the standard HTML label element to associate a label with an input field or other form element.
 To do this, you can use the *for* attribute on the label element and set it to the id of the input field.
 In JSX, you can use the *htmlFor* attribute instead of *for*, because *for* is a reserved keyword in javascript.

+**What are the exceptions on React component naming?**
+There are several rules for naming components, including that component's name must start with capital letter, use camelCase convention and can include numbers but not as a first character.
+Components should also have a descriptive name that reflects their purpose or function in the application.
 </div>